Your privacy matters

-This web site, and the conferences, training and research products featured in it, are the products of Alphabet Media, a trade media company focused on meeting the information needs of public sector and security-related organisations in Asia Pacific and North America.
+This digital publication, its Agencies and Solutions Hubs, our video content, research and reports, and the conferences, exhibitions and training products featured in it, are the products of Alphabet Media, a trade media company focused on meeting the information needs of public sector organisations.
 Alphabet Media takes the protection of your privacy very seriously.
-We have a policy of never sending out unsolicited email to our public sector database.

 Information collected ranges from basic contact details to enable us to send you information on the products you have paid for or expressed interest in, to information on your interests and priorities, which is used to tailor our content to meet your preferences.
 This information is also used more generally to help us maintain the relevance and quality of our products, and to develop new ones.

 Any and all personal contact details gathered are never sold on or rented to a third party.
-This is one of Alphabet Media’s basic operating principles: we are in the content and community-building business, not data farming.
+This is one of Alphabet Media’s basic operating principles: we are a community of practice, not a data farm.

 All of our data is stored in secure databases with a high standard of physical security and access control.
 The Alphabet staff with access to your data have signed confidentiality agreements forbidding them to copy, share or make use of this data for non-sanctioned purposes.
 Connection to this database uses step-up certificates, and individual access sessions are identified and re-verified with each transaction using a unique token created at login.